Applying for a credit card as a new immigrant to the U.S.

 Can a new immigrant check their credit score?

 If you haven’t established credit, you won’t have credit scores to check.
-But if you want to see if you have credit files, you could visit AnnualCreditReport.com to check with all three of the major credit bureaus for free.
-Or you can use CreditWise from Capital One to access your TransUnion® credit report and VantageScore® 3.0 credit score once you have a credit history.
-CreditWise is free for anyone—even if you aren’t a current Capital One cardholder—and it won’t affect your credit scores.
+But if you want to see if you have credit files, visit AnnualCreditReport.com to check with all three major credit bureaus for free.
+You can also use CreditWise from Capital One to access your credit report and credit score.
+CreditWise is free for anyone—even if you aren’t a current Capital One cardholder.
+And it won’t affect your credit scores.

-Capital One offers credit card options for people who want to build their credit with responsible use.
-When you’re ready to apply, you can first check to see if you’re pre-approved without impacting your credit.
+Building credit might feel overwhelming for recent U.S. immigrants.
+But there are options.
+If you’re ready to get started, Capital One offers credit card options for people looking to build their credit through responsible use.
+Before you apply, you can check if you’re pre-approved without any impact on your credit.

 Explore more from Capital One